BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_2.md

     Please, press ENTER to continue
     >>>

-When you come to the *License Agreement* you will ahve to press *Space* several times until you are at the end of the agreement.
+When you come to the *License Agreement* you will have to press *Space* several times until you are at the end of the agreement.
 When asked if you agree (and in case you do) type *yes* and press enter

     Do you accept the license terms? [yes|no]
     [no] >>> yes

-When you're asked about the installation path just got with the default unless you know what you're going and simply press Enter which will start the installtion.
+When you're asked about the installation path just go with the default unless you know what you're doing, i.e., simply press Enter which will start the installtion.
 When asked if you want to *run conda init* type *yes* and press Enter again.
-Now conda should be installed.
+Now conda should be ready to use.

-If you knwo type *conda --version* you should see the version of the installed conda on the command-line
+If you now type *conda --version* you should see the conda version printed to the command-line

     john> conda --version
     conda 4.14.4